Take advantage of our Spring Special! 2 FREE Martial Arts Classes!

 In 2010 Mr. J. Sackett started working with his teacher to open up his own Karate Dojo.
 He trained with her to learn all the ins and outs of running an American Budo Kai certified dojo.
 Mr. J. Sackett decided to partner up with his brother Adam to make this dream a reality.
 On October 5, 2012 Family Martial Arts Center was opened in Parsippany, NJ.
 Family Martial Arts Center was recognized as a certified American Budo Kai dojo on December 2, 2012.
 We've been turning students into champions for over 8 years!

-The story continues with the success after we moved from Parsippany to Montville.
+The story continues with the success after we moved from Parsippany to Pine Brook.

 What is American Budo Kai?